royalrangersorg/camporamasop/sop/catering/food_prep/sanitation_surface_cleaning.md

   * Between uses when preparing ready-to-eat foods and raw animal foods, such as eggs, fish, meat, and poultry
   * Any time contamination occurs or is suspected

-5.Wash, rinse, and sanitize food contact surfaces of sinks, tables, equipment, utensils, thermometers, carts, and equipment using the following procedure:
+5. Wash, rinse, and sanitize food contact surfaces of sinks, tables, equipment, utensils, thermometers, carts, and equipment using the following procedure:

   * Wash surface with detergent solution.
   * Rinse surface with clean water.